 - • Look for two-, three-, or four-person workstations instead of long tables filled with people and no personal space.

-• Keep high traffic areas free from workspaces.
-So, no work near bathrooms, kitchens, stairs and conference rooms.
+• Keep high traffic areas separate from workspaces.
+So, no working desks near bathrooms, kitchens, stairs and conference rooms.

-• Use acoustic materials, such as PET Felt to absorb or dampen noise.
+• Use acoustic materials, such as PET Felt to absorb or dampen noises in busy areas

-• Flexible office design also means that workers can work from a coffee shop or at home.
+• Flexible office design also means that workers can choose themselves where they want to work

 Does the perfect workplace design exist?

 That is a hard question to answer and it is also very personal.
 Everybody has different needs and they change from day to day.
 Monday moods differs from Friday moods.
 So, design different options for different days and types of people.
-Once you’ve created a work environment that everyone is happy with, productivity and efficiency and overall employee well-being will begin to increase.
-Would you like to share what your up to?
-We would love to meet you and hear about your projects!
+Once you’ve created a work environment that everyone is happy with, productivity, efficiency and overall employee well-being will certainly increase.